gajus/lightship/README.md

 ```

-You don't need to kill Node.js in `onShutdown` hook, e.g. using `process.exit()`.
+You don't need to kill Node.js in a shutdown handler, e.g. using `process.exit()`.
 Your Node.js service will exit when the [event loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)'s queue is empty, i.e. `server.close()` should be enough.

 Subject to the Pod's [restart policy](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy), Kubernetes will forcefully restart the Container after the `livenessProbe` deems the service to be failed.